doridori/doridori.github.io/_posts/2017-09-27-Android-Security-Beware-of-the-default-IV.md

 title: "Android Security: Beware of the default IV!"
 ---

 A quick one today.

 A couple of people I have spoken to recently have been unaware of the need to ensure a random IV is being used when performing AES encryption on Android.

+What is an IV?

+> In cryptography, an initialization vector (IV) or starting variable (SV)[1] is a fixed-size input to a cryptographic primitive that is typically required to be random or pseudorandom.
+Randomization is crucial for encryption schemes to achieve semantic security, a property whereby repeated usage of the scheme under the same key does not allow an attacker to infer relationships between segments of the encrypted message.
+For block ciphers, the use of an IV is described by the modes of operation. _[Wikipedia](https://en.wikipedia.org/wiki/Initialization_vector)_

 The unawareness seems to fall into two camps: